orffen/basicfantasyrpg/README.md

 # Basic Fantasy RPG for FoundryVTT

 This is the [Basic Fantasy RPG](https://www.basicfantasy.org/) system for FoundryVTT.
+Please also see the [companium compendium module](https://github.com/Stew-rt/basicfantasyrpg-corerules-en), which contains items, spells, monsters etc. for easy use with the system.

 ## Installation

-This system is not yet available within FoundryVTT, but you can manually install it by using the manifest link below:
+This system is available within FoundryVTT, or you can manually install it by using the manifest link below:

 https://raw.githubusercontent.com/orffen/basicfantasyrpg/main/system.json